bo-codes/text-scan/README.md

 ## **scanStyle**:

+It is set to "alph" by default if no value is provided.
 ### **"alph"** (default)

 ex: <**TextScan** inText={"When you're feeling bobo,  take some time and watch a movie"} scanStyle={"alph"} />

-Giving the scanStyle a vallue of "alph" will show letters when scanning through the text.
+Giving the scanStyle a value of "alph" will show letters when scanning through the text.
 <br/><br/>
 ### **"digit"**
 ex: <**TextScan** inText={"When you're feeling bobo,  take some time and watch a movie"} scanStyle={"digit"} />

 Giving the scanStyle a vallue of "digit" will show numbers("0"s and "8"s) when scanning through the text.

-It is set to "alph" by default if no value is value provided

 ## **fontSize**: